 The Soviet Union had to wait eight years to have another shot at reclaiming their crown, after the 1973 FIVB volleyball men’s World Cup that was scheduled to be held in Montevideo, Uruguay fell through.
 Japan took over as hosts in 1977 and has been the home of the volleyball World Cup ever since.

-At Montreal 1976 Olympics, Poland had upstaged the Soviet Union in the men’s volleyball tournament final in a five-set thriller and heading into the 1977 FIVB men’s volleyball World Cup, the two teams were touted as heavy favourites to win the crown.
+At the Montreal 1976 Olympics, Poland upstaged the Soviet Union in the men’s volleyball tournament final in a five-set thriller and heading into the 1977 FIVB men’s volleyball World Cup, the two teams were touted as favourites to win the crown.

 The Soviet Union lost just one match in the tournament and won their second FIVB World Cup.
 At the 1981 edition, led by Vyacheslav Zaytsev, the Soviet Union won all seven matches and defended their FIVB World Cup crown, winning it for the third time.

-The Soviet Union’s foothold on the game was seemingly slipping, however, those doubts were laid to rest at the 1991 FIVB Men’s Volleyball World Cup, when 23-year-old Dmitry Fomin guided the nation to their fourth World Cup gold in what would prove to be their final appearance as the USSR.
+The Soviet Union’s foothold on the game was seemingly slipping, however, those doubts were laid to rest at the 1991 FIVB men’s volleyball World Cup, when 23-year-old Dmitry Fomin guided the nation to their fourth World Cup gold in what would be their final appearance as the USSR.

-The country missed the 1995 FIVB World Cup altogether and returned in the 1999 edition as Russia.
-Led by tournament MVP Roman Yakovlev, they finished with a record of nine wins and two defeats and won the country’s fifth FIVB Men’s volleyball World Cup crown.
+After missing the 1995 FIVB World Cup they returned in the 1999 edition as Russia.
+Led by tournament MVP Roman Yakovlev, Russia finished with a record of nine wins and two losses, and won the country’s fifth FIVB men’s volleyball World Cup crown.

-With just two bronze medals at the 1981 and 1995 FIVB Men’s Volleyball World Cup, Brazil was not quite a superpower in the sport.
+With just two bronze medals at the 1981 and 1995 FIVB men’s volleyball World Cup, Brazil were not quite a superpower in the sport.
 However, that changed in the new millennium.

-They kickstarted it by winning the 2002 World Championship and came into the 2003 FIVB Men’s volleyball World Cup as the favourites.
+They kickstarted it by winning the 2002 World Championship and came into the 2003 FIVB men’s volleyball World Cup as favourites.
 The South Americans lived up to their billing and won the competition undefeated to capture their first World Cup.
-The following year, they even bagged a gold medal at the 2004 Olympics.
+The following year, Brazil even bagged a gold medal at the 2004 Olympics.

-As a result, they arrived in Japan for the 2007 FIVB Men’s World Cup as the reigning Olympic, South American and World Cup winners and were touted the favourites to win it all.
+As a result, Brazil arrived in Japan for the 2007 FIVB men’s World Cup as the reigning Olympic, South American and World Cup winners and were touted favourites to win it all.

 However, the United States humbled them in straight sets in their opener.
-Brazil, though, regrouped to win the next 10 games and emulate Soviet Union in being the only teams to defend their FIVB World Cup crown.
+Brazil, though, regrouped to win the next 10 games and emulate the Soviet Union to defend their FIVB World Cup crown.